guptaji0358/Typing-Speed-Checker/README.md

 ---

-# ▶️ Run the Project
+# ▶️ Run the Program

+Navigate to the project folder and run:

 python 41_TYPING_MASTER.py